White Rose: Mentors and role models

-In 1941, Hans Scholl read a copy of a sermon by an outspoken critic of the Nazi regime, Catholic Bishop August von Galen, decrying the euthanasia policies expressed in Action T4 (and extended that same year to the Nazi concentration camps by Action 14f13) which the Nazis maintained would protect the German gene pool.
-Horrified by the Nazi policies, Sophie obtained permission to reprint the sermon and distribute it at the University of Munich.
+In 1941, Hans Scholl read a copy of a sermon by an outspoken critic of the Nazi regime, Catholic Bishop August von Galen, decrying the euthanasia policies expressed in Action T4, and extended that same year to the Nazi concentration camps by Action 14f13, which the Nazis maintained would protect the German gene pool.
+Horrified by the Nazi policies, Sophie obtained permission to reprint the sermon and distribute it at LMU Munich.

 In 1940, Otl Aicher had met Carl Muth, the founder of the Catholic magazine Hochland.
 Otl in turn introduced Hans Scholl to Muth in 1941.
 In his letters to Muth, Hans wrote about his growing attraction to the Catholic Christian faith.
 Both Hans and Sophie Scholl were influenced by Carl Muth whom they describe as deeply religious, and opposed to Nazism.
 He drew the Scholl siblings' attention to the persecution of the Jews, which he considered sinful and anti-Christian.

-Both Sophie Scholl and Willi Graf attended some of Kurt Huber's lectures at the University of Munich.
+Both Sophie Scholl and Willi Graf attended some of Kurt Huber's lectures at LMU Munich.
 Kurt Huber was known amongst his students for the political innuendos which he used to include in his university lectures, by which he criticized Nazi ideology by talking about classical philosophers like Leibniz.
 He met Hans Scholl for the first time in June 1942, was admitted to the activities of the White Rose on 17 December 1942, and became their mentor and the main author of the sixth pamphlet.